opengeospatial/OGC-Web-API-Guidelines/README.md

 This where the fun begins.
 The radical idea behind the '?' concept is that everything **left** of the **'?'** (the path design) should be identical regardless of the kind of resource and that everything **right** of the **'?'** may introduce domain specific aspects.

-The query-string parameters should be used to select a resource(s) based on the(ir) characteristics - aka filter
+The "query-string" parameters should be used to select a resource(s) based on the(ir) characteristics - aka filter

     /v1/features/highways?id=A8 => returns highway A8
     /v1/features/highways?id=A8,A9 => returns highways A8 and A9